gavinmcfarland/gridlover-mixin/README.md

 Gridlover Mixin
 ===============

-I built this mixin (currently just the Stylus mixin) to help generate CSS files inspired by Gridlover's tool.
-To create typography with modular scale and vertical rhythm.
-These mixins only suppliment the hard work Tuomas Jomppanen & Ville Vanninen have already done at [www.gridlover.net](http://www.gridlover.net), be sure to check it out.
+I built this mixin (currently just the Stylus mixin) to help generate CSS files inspired by Gridlover's tool which lets you create typography with modular scale and vertical rhythm.
+These mixins only supplement the hard work Tuomas Jomppanen & Ville Vanninen have already done at [www.gridlover.net](http://www.gridlover.net), be sure to check it out.

 ## Setup